adrienverge/PhotoCollage/README.rst

 * save high-resolution image
 * works even with a large number of photos (> 100)
 * integrates into the GNOME environment
-* available in English, French, German, Czech, Italian, Bulgarian, Dutch, Russian, Spanish and Ukrainian
+* available in English, French, German, Czech, Italian, Bulgarian, Dutch, Russian, Spanish, Polish and Ukrainian

 Installation
 ------------